While creating the webpages for our projects, I am faced with queries of my own., so this small corner is retained for my own ponderings.

 Wetland Wonders

-This year, we are happy to reunite for 'Wetland Wonders- 2023' and build upon the Wetlands Week- 2022 project that included an in-person event at Weaver park.
-The school kids tested their handmade Water Filters with repurposed materials. , a hike with presentations from Julie Nieset, wetland Scientist from INHS, David Subers from UPD, Matt Finzel, a UIUC research student.
-An Art Playdate was held at Meadowbrook Park that included some grounding exercises led by Grasshoppers Club teacher, Bogden Heretoiu.
+This year, we are happy to reunite for 'Wetland Wonders- 2023'.
+It is build upon the Wetlands Week- 2022 project that included an in-person event at Weaver park where school kids tested their handmade Water Filters with repurposed materials. , a hike with presentations from Julie Nieset, wetland Scientist from INHS, David Subers from UPD, Matt Finzel, a UIUC research student.
+Later in the week ‘Art Playdate’ event at Meadowbrook Park included some grounding exercises led by Grasshoppers Club teacher, Bogden Heretoiu, art activities by Ascend Art 360 and Water visit with David Subers.
 We are thankful for these valuable partnerships!

 We have opened collaborations for 'Wetland Wonders- 2023' starting today and are happy to start planning activities with David Subers from Urbana Park District, Jennifer Wick from CCFPD and our Wetlands advisor, Julie Nieset from INHS.